direct-code-execution/ns-3-dce/doc/source/dce-user-newapps.rst

 and we can also see 2 new Helpers:

  1. DceManagerHelper which is used to Manage DCE loading system in each node where DCE will be used.
- 2. DceApplicationHelper which is used to describe real application to be lauched by DCE within |ns3| simulation environnement.
+ 2. DceApplicationHelper which is used to describe real application to be launched by DCE within |ns3| simulation environment.

 .. _dce-iperf-example: